Thorsborne Trail track notes

 If no longer hiking the trail, ensure to cancel bookings by contacting us.
 Information on cancellations assists in emergencies such as cyclones and wildfires.

 A minimum of three nights and four days is required to walk the trail between Ramsay Bay and George Point.
 Walking quickly does not allow enough time to see the area, to swim or to really enjoy the walk.
 The trail can be walked north from George Point or south from Ramsay Bay.
 The trail is marked by orange trail markers from north to south, and yellow trail markers from south to north.
-Rock cairns are also used in areas where trail markers are absent.
 The north to south direction is described here.